The International Arbitration Review: India

 The oldest local arbitration institution is the Indian Council of Arbitration (ICA), which was established in 1965.
 It is the largest arbitral organisation at the national level.
 The ICA is allied to both the Federation of Indian Chambers of Commerce and Industry and the International Centre for Alternative Dispute Resolution.
 To provide arbitration services under the rules of foreign arbitral organisations, the ICA has entered into international mutual cooperation agreements with important foreign arbitral institutions in more than 40 countries.
 Notwithstanding this, during the ICA's existence over the past 45 years, a significant majority of arbitrations have been ad hoc.

 In late 2016, the Mumbai Centre for International Arbitration (MCIA) was launched, with the adoption of the MCIA Rules.
-These Rules provide for international best practices like those adopted by international arbitration institutions, including those for the appointment of arbitrators and an emergency arbitrator, and the submission and review of draft awards.
-The MCIA has also provided much-needed local physical infrastructure by creating a vital local state-of-the art arbitration facility as a venue to hold arbitrations.
+These Rules provide for international best practices adopted by international arbitration institutions, including those for the appointment of arbitrators and an emergency arbitrator, and the submission and review of draft awards.
+The MCIA has also provided a much-needed, state of the art, arbitration facility as a venue to hold arbitrations.

 The year in review